alexisakers/HTMLString/README.md

 The library introduces a set of Objective-C specific APIs as categories on the `NSString` type:

-- `[aString stringByAddingUnicodeEntities];` : Replaces every character incompatible with HTML Unicode encoding by a decimal HTML entitiy.
+- `-[NSString stringByAddingUnicodeEntities];` : Replaces every character incompatible with HTML Unicode encoding by a decimal HTML entitiy.
-- `[aString stringByAddingASCIIEntities];` : Replaces every character incompatible with HTML ASCII encoding by a decimal HTML entitiy.
+- `-[NSString stringByAddingASCIIEntities];` : Replaces every character incompatible with HTML ASCII encoding by a decimal HTML entitiy.
-- `[aString stringByRemovingHTMLEntities];` : Replaces every HTML entity with the matching Unicode character.
+- `-[NSString stringByRemovingHTMLEntities];` : Replaces every HTML entity with the matching Unicode character.

 ### Escaping Examples